Patsy's Pizzeria: Renaissance of pizza

 In 2019, a waiter at Patsy's Pizzeria returned a $423,987.55 cashier's check to a customer who left it behind on one of their tables.
 The customer had left without tipping, after complaining that the restaurant didn't have enough photos of women on their walls.

 Media

 Patsy's Pizzeria was featured in a Manhattan-based episode of the Cooking Channel show Man v.
 Food, which first aired on April 7, 2020.

+Patsy's features prominently in the 2024 apocalyptic horror film A Quiet Place: Day One.